 “Just keep planning and meeting those mini-goals as steps toward the final goal,” she said.

-“So, it’s important to think ahead, be flexible and have a contingency plan to deal with whatever obstacles may present themselves as you strive toward meeting that final goal.”
+“It’s important to think ahead, be flexible and have a contingency plan to deal with whatever obstacles may present themselves as you strive toward meeting that final goal.”

 Involve others and reward yourself